 - Often early diabetic retinopathy has no symptoms

 - Blurred vision ranging from mild to severe loss of vision

-- Transient blurring of vision if blood sugars cause a swelling in the lens
+- The transient blurring of vision if blood sugars cause swelling in the lens

 - Floaters if there has been a hemorrhage

 The types of diabetic retinopathy